 provided, however, that (iv) and (v) shall not be an Event of Default with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to the party providing such Letter of Credit in accordance with the terms of this Annex or other Eligible Credit Support meeting the requirements of this Agreement is provided to the other party.}

-(o) Paragraph 12(g) to the Annex is hereby amended by adding the following:
+(vi) Paragraph 12(g) to the Annex is hereby amended by adding the following:

-(i) “Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.

-(ii) “Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.
+[ALREADY DEFINED IN SCHEDULE](a) “Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

-(iii) “Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is below “BBB-” by S&P or its Credit Support Provider fails to have a Credit Rating from S&P; or (b) with respect to Party B, its Credit Rating is below “BBB-” by S&P or it fails to have a Credit Rating from S&P.
+() (b) “Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is below “BBB-” by S&P or its Credit Support Provider fails to have a Credit Rating from S&P; or (b) with respect to Party B, its Credit Rating is below “BBB-” by S&P or it fails to have a Credit Rating from S&P.

-(iv) “Moody’s” means Moody’s Investors Service, Inc. or its successor.

-(v) “S&P” means the Standard & Poor's Rating Group (a division of McGraw-Hill, Inc.) or its successor.]
+[ALREADY DEFINED IN SCHEDULE]

+(c) "Qualified Institution" means a commercial bank or trust company organized under the law of the United States or a political subdivision thereof, with a Credit Rating of at least “A-” in the case of S&P or “A3” in the case of Moody’s .

 IN WITNESS WHEREOF, the parties have executed this Credit Support Annex by their duly authorized officers as of the date hereof.